 Light is right, as the saying goes, but how light can a hiking boot while still being right?
 Less than a pound per foot, apparently, though we feel that for a hiking boot this is approaching the cusp, especially as it relates to durability.
 With such lightweight materials used, especially in the sole, we found that a month of heavy use was enough to show some significant wear.
 A single long-distance hike on rough ground such as a John Muir Trail or a Long Trail would likely dramatically reduce these boot's lifespan.

-The Speedgoat Mid WP retails for $160, and considering the amount of technology that went into this boot to make it as light as it is, we feel that it is a good value.
+Considering the amount of technology that went into this boot to make it as light as it is, we feel that it is a good value.

 The Hoka ONE ONE Speedgoat Mid WP is a fast hiker that blurs the line between a trail runner and hiking boot.
 We hesitate to put it in a narrow category because it was used as both.
 This is a piece of performance footwear that will not weigh you down as you put mile after mile on them, though it is not to be confused with a durable, more traditional hiking boot that can be used with heavy pack weight.